 There could be no denying now, about what Venus liked to eat,

 And invitations to "please come in" had been spoken with deceit-

-The ant was sure that those who obliged, were taken by surprise,
+The ant was sure that those who had obliged, were taken by surprise,

 And felt a terrible sadness about, how they came to meet their demise-

-The soldier ant had learned what's important, when choosing yourself a friend,
+The soldier ant had learned what's important, when making a friend,